-This week, my students and I are in “singalong” mode, as we get ready for the holiday singalong on Friday afternoon.
+This week, my students and I are in “singalong” mode, as we get ready for the holiday singalong on Friday afternoon (see this blog post with more information about putting together a singalong.)
 I thought I’d share some of my favorite activities and books for my winter holiday lessons.
-(I realize some of you are lucky enough to already be on break, so if you are, maybe try these next year!)

 · “Feliz Navidad” book by Jose Feliciano and David Diaz: This is a beautiful picture book narrating the song “Feliz Navidad.”
 It appears to be out of print, but it can still be bought cheaply on Amazon and www.alibris.com (my favorite out-of-print children’s book website!)